NATO chief hails 'historic moment' as Finland, Sweden apply

 NATO’s membership process is not formalized, and the steps can vary.
 But first their requests to join will be examined in a sitting of the North Atlantic Council (NAC) of the 30 member countries, probably at ambassadorial level.

-Moving forward, during accession talks that could be concluded in just one day once the terms of those negotiations are set, the two will be asked to commit to uphold Article 5 and to meet spending obligations concerning the NATO in-house budget, which runs to around $2.5 billion dollars, split proportionally among what would be 32 member countries.

-Finland and Sweden would also be made aware of their role in NATO defense planning, and of any other legal or security obligations they might have, like the vetting of personnel and handling of classified information.

-Jari Tanner in Helsinki and Jan M. Olsen in Copenhagen contributed to this report.
+Jari Tanner in Helsinki, Suzan Fraser in Ankara, Jan M. Olsen in Copenhagen and Colleen Barry in Milan contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine